Occupational Therapist - Psychotherapist

 Reviews and Letters

-Zafran, H. (in press).
+Zafran, H. (2019).
 [Review of the Book: Group Dynamics in Occupational Therapy.
 The Theoretical Basis and Application of Group Intervention.
 5th edition, by M.B.
 Cole].
 Occupational Therapy Now.

 Zafran, H. (2018).
 [Review of the Book: Licit, Illicit, Prescribed: Substance Use and Occupational Therapy, by N.Kiepek].
 Canadian Journal of Occupational Therapy, 85(3), 262.